 Hayes said the rodeo’s first years were tenuous.
 “There were several times during the early history of the rodeo when the Rotary Club toyed with canceling it.
 They’d have one year where they’d make money and one where they’d have bad weather and lose money.”
 But the event went on, and Hayes attributes that to the character of Rotarians.
 “There were some strong beliefs among some members of the club that the rodeo would be a good long term event.”

-During the past six decades, the rodeo has produced over two million “bucks”
+During the past seven decades, the rodeo has produced over three million “bucks”

 Over the past 60 plus years, over $3 million has been raised for community causes, including everything from college scholarships to medical care.
 Hayes said, “In the ‘60’s, there was a shortage of physicians, dentists, and trained nurses in our county.
 For many years the Franklin Noon Rotary Club gave scholarships to medical, dental and nursing schools.
 That financial aid produced a number of good doctors, dentists, and nurses.”
 Funds often also went to buy band uniforms and library books for the public schools.
 Following the 1950 rodeo, the Review Appeal newspaper printed, “Not only will the reader have the time of his life (at the rodeo), but he is assured that his 60 cents (admission) will be spent wisely – adequate uniforms for the FHS band.”